 Ambulatory Surgery Unit Director in Braga University Hospital.

 President of the Ambulatory Surgery Section in the Portuguese Society of Anesthesiologists (SPA).

 Board Member in the Portuguese Society of Ambulatory Surgery (APCA).

 Portuguese Representative in the General Assembly of the International Association of Ambulatory Surgery (IAAS).

-Dr Ian Jackson - Past President & webmaster
+Dr Ian Jackson - Webmaster (ex officio)

 Dr Jackson qualified from Aberdeen Medical School in 1981.
 He spent a period in Obstetrics and Paediatrics prior to pursuing a career in Anaesthesia.
 During his General Professional Training he developed a keen interest in the management of postoperative pain and in the use of regional anaesthesia in particular.
 He is a life member of the European Society of Regional Anaesthesia.

 He became a Consultant in York in 1989 and was one of the founding members of the York Acute Pain Service which was one of the first in the UK.

 Dr Jackson became responsible for the development of Day Surgery in York in 1991 and has spent several years as Clinical Director for Anaesthesia, ICU and Theatres.
 He led the redesign of short stay surgery in York creating a 6 theatre day unit that includes a 22 trolley overnight stay area.
 He has now moved into a management role as a Chief Clinical Information Officer and works full time supporting the development of safer patient care through the use of technology.

 He was elected to the Council of the British Association of Day Surgery in 1994 and has served as the Honorary Treasurer, Editor of the Journal and the President.
 He introduced and ran the BADS website for several years.